 Mail and care packages are always encouraged at Camp Friedlander.
 Campers love to receive letters from home.
-Mail service takes about two days; please consider this when getting a letter prepared and include a return address in case it arrives after your troop leaves.
+Mail service may take several days; please consider this when getting a letter prepared and include a return address in case it arrives after your troop leaves.
 The envelope should be addressed as follows: